substrate-developer-hub/newsletter/draft/2023-03-substrate-newsletter.md

 - Learn the latest on Aleph Zero through the [101 thread]([url](https://twitter.com/dotinsights_xyz/status/1630886296108556289)) by SubWallet & Dotinsights.

 ## 📆 Upcoming events
- - Make sure you tune in to SubWallet & Dotinsights' [Twitter Space]([url](https://twitter.com/dotinsights_xyz/status/1635293893205065730)) on ink!
+ - Make sure you tune in to SubWallet & Dotinsights' [Twitter Space](https://twitter.com/dotinsights_xyz/status/1635293893205065730) on ink!
 4.0 and WASM Smart Contracts Bounty at 2PM UTC on March 16!
 Featuring speakers from Parity, Astar Network, Aleph Zero, Brushfam and ArtZero.
+ - DotSocial (Paris): in conjunction with Paris Blockchain week, dotSocial Paris will be held at Pan Piper on 22nd March, 2023.
+Rsvp [here](https://www.eventbrite.com/e/dotsocial-paris-tickets-516475230317).
+ - DotSafari (Kenya, March 30 - April 1st): a bootcamp, hackathon and conference organized by SafariDAO.
+More details on [their website](https://dotsafari.xyz/).
+ - ink!
+Berlin Community Meetup (March 30th) hosted by Parity Technologies & Scio Labs.
+Rsvp [here](https://www.meetup.com/parity/events/292157078/).

 ## ☕️ Technical updates

 ### From parachain teams